 In fact, an Abdominal Massage affects the entire Gastrointestinal Tract (GI Tract), which includes the mouth, esophagus, stomach, liver, gallbladder, the pancreas, the large and small intestines, and anus.
 It also profoundly stimulates the abdominal and pelvic tissues and muscles.

-There can be various reasons why a person suffers from abdominal cramps, constipation, or excessive gas, which may include the consumption of certain types of food and drinks, imbalanced intestinal microbiota environment, too little physical exercise and subsequent poor bowel movement, or specific intestinal ailments, too name a few issues.
+There can be various reasons why a person suffers from abdominal cramps, constipation, or excessive gas, which may include the consumption of certain types of food and drinks, imbalanced intestinal microbiota environment, too little physical exercise and subsequent poor bowel movement, or specific intestinal ailments, to name a few issues.

 To expel gas and stimulate the excretion of feces (pooping or defecation) you typically massage the abdominal region by making small circular, clockwise movements (in the direction of the anus) with the (warm) hand palms or with the fingers.
-It can be convenient and pleasant to use a massage oil.
+It can be convenient and pleasant to use massage oil.

 Typically, you would start around the navel, while simultaneously massaging with circular movements and following the direction of your digestion and evacuation, spiraling out in ever larger circles across the abdominal area to finally cover the complete abdomen.
 You can repeat this process by starting again around the navel.